-- Don’t buy candy that will tempt you – I know it’s too late now, but as a general rule, I usually try to buy non-chocolate candy like Starburst and Skittles (although we do give out a limited supply of full size candy bars which are given out first).
-I can’t buy any chocolate because I’ll end up eating it.
-If I’m not tempted by it, it can be stretched for months as treats in my kids’ lunches, travel snacks, or left out for social gatherings.
+- Don’t buy candy that will tempt you – I know it’s too late now, but as a general rule, I usually try to buy non-chocolate candy like Starburst and Skittles.
+I can’t buy any chocolate because it’s just too tempting to have lying around.
+As a result, I can use the leftover candy in my kids’ lunches or even leave it out in a bowl at social gatherings.

-- Send it to work – This has become a tradition at my husband’s workplace.
-So many people don’t want to have all the extra candy in their house, so they leave it out to share at work.
-Lunchrooms and conference rooms fill up with candy.
+- Send it to work – This has become a tradition at my husband’s office since so many people don’t want to have all the extra candy in their house.
+Lunchrooms and conference rooms quickly fill up with candy.
 For most people, it’s easier to have a nibble here and there at work and there’s less temptation around coworkers.

 - Donate it to our soldiers – There are some organizations that accept candy donations, like Operation Gratitude.
 Any school, organization, troop, or person can donate to this charity which ships the candy to our troops overseas.
 Simply follow the guidelines on their webpage.
 Some dental offices donate candy to Operation Gratitude by offering a “buy-back” program, exchanging some Halloween candy for small toys, toothbrushes, prizes, etc. Click here for more details.
-Operation Shoebox and Operation Buckeye also accept wrapped candy for deployed soldiers.
+Operation Buckeye also accepts wrapped candy for deployed soldiers.

 - Donate it to a food pantry – Most food pantries will accept bags and even partial bags of individually wrapped Halloween candy.
 Be sure to check with the food bank before delivering.